Reliable document accreditation service

 Helping you clarify

 Customers want clarity.
-So if you’re making the effort to write your leaflets, forms, websites and legal agreements in plain language, why not let your customers know?
+So if you’re making the effort to write your leaflets, how-to guides, and terms and conditions in plain language, why not let your customers know?

 Displaying the Clear English Standard helps you do this.
 It shows that your documents have passed a rigorous check of clarity, grammar and layout by experts in the field.
 The Clear English Standard also gives you a competitive edge and a public-relations boost by reassuring customers that you’ve taken extra care to be clear.